Fraud Alerts

 The Wake County Sheriff’s Office is issuing a fraud alert regarding an ongoing phone scams where individuals are posing as law enforcement officers, impersonating members of the Wake County Sheriff's Office, and local police departments.

-Scammers have been making calls to residents within our community claiming to be Sheriff Rowe and other members of our office and demanding money, asking for a call back regarding a serious legal matter, a warrant for their arrest, or a missed jury duty date.
+Scammers have been making calls to residents within our community claiming to be Sheriff Rowe and other members of our office and demanding money, asking for a call back regarding a serious legal matter, paying a loved one's bail, a warrant for their arrest, or a missed jury duty date.

-We want to make it clear that the Wake County Sheriff's Office does not call for such incidents, and any call requesting money is a fraudulent attempt.
+We want to make it clear that the Wake County Sheriff's Office does not call for such incidents, and a call requesting money is a fraudulent attempt.

 There are programs that are used to spoof numbers, making it look as if the phone call is coming from a 919-area code.
 If you receive such a call, do not provide any personal information or payment.
 Instead, hang up immediately and report the incident to the Wake County Sheriff's Office at 919-856-6911.